magento/devdocs/src/guides/v2.3/config-guide/prod/config-reference-var-name.md

   - Setup
 ---

 This topic discusses how to derive an environment variable name knowing a configuration path.
-You can override Magento configuration settings using environment variables.
+You can override Adobe Commerce configuration settings using environment variables.
 For example, you can override the value of a payment processor's live URL on your production system.

-You can override the value of _any_ configuration setting using environment variables; however, we recommend you maintain consistent settings using the shared configuration file, `config.php`, and the system-specific configuration file, `env.php`, as discussed in [Deployment general overview]({{ page.baseurl }}/config-guide/deployment/pipeline/).
+You can override the value of _any_ configuration setting using environment variables; however, Adobe recommends you maintain consistent settings using the shared configuration file, `config.php`, and the system-specific configuration file, `env.php`, as discussed in [Deployment general overview]({{ page.baseurl }}/config-guide/deployment/pipeline/).

 {:.bs-callout-tip}
 Check out the [Configure environments]({{ site.baseurl }}/cloud/env/variables-intro.html) topic in the _Cloud_ guide for details on working with variables in {{site.data.var.ece}}.

-A environment variable name consists of its scope followed by its configuration path in a particular format.
+An environment variable name consists of its scope followed by its configuration path in a particular format.
 The following sections discuss how to determine a variable name in more detail.

 You can use variables for any of the following: